slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Pro Tip: Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.

-How to taylor a network?
+How to taylor/curate a network?

 > *'Networking types: advocates a, boomerang b, celebrities c, drainers d
 shark, dolphin, drowner'*

-> *'community of experts (that give you good answers) critical colleagues (10 people that make a big difference in your immediate career) - boss / boss's boss'*
+> *'community of experts (that give you good answers) critical colleagues (10 people that make a big difference in your immediate career) -- boss / boss's boss'*

 > *'expand from too dense networks'*